kennygrant/web-programming-in-go/gotofail.md

 ### Dates

 Beware time.AddDate() - if you're adding months you may get unexpected results due to rollover rules.
+Give a few examples here and a mitigation - workaround always add to 1st of month, then add days in a separate operation.
+Actually fixing is harder and requires a new library.

 ### Strings and Ints